blamichhane314/blamichhane314.github.io/README.md

 ## About Me

-I am a second-year PhD student at the University of Nevada, Reno, specializing in Statistics and Data Science.
-My research focuses on graph machine learning and network models.
+I am a second-year PhD student at the University of Nevada, Reno (Statistics and Data Science).
+My research focuses on graph (machine learning and network models).

 ## Research Interests